 They must have artistically added the lines to the display, and I know why they did it.
 Interlaced lines are how we seniors recognize a TV picture, even though CRTs haven’t been used in years.
 I just don’t like being patronized. (“We’ll make this easy for you, stupid old guy.”)

-My own opinion is this is better than their previous commercial with the same actor (actually, I think he does a terrific job depicting a confident man taking charge of the photo-shoot) carrying a tablet and confronting any fat person he sees, assuming they must be diabetic.
+My own opinion is this is better than their previous commercial with the same actor, Jordan Murphy.
+(I think he does a terrific job depicting a confident man taking charge of the photo-shoot.
+As an actor, he looks very different without the glasses and beard.)
+He carries a tablet and confronts any fat person he sees, assuming they must be diabetic.
 He tells them why they should be using Jardiance, and they, of course, listen raptly, very grateful to learn how behind-the-times they have been.
 Supposedly they will run back to their physician and demand a prescription for Jardiance, no matter what the cost.
 Somebody else will pay for it.